As a group, the Governors are loyal and hardworking and increasingly more so due to the raft of Government changes.

 As Chair I work closely with the Headteacher and the Senior Leadership Team covering all aspects of school life.

-Full Governing Body will meet four times during the year to discuss whole school issues and adopt policies The Head teacher presents a report on behalf of her Team.
+The Full Governing Body meet four times during the year to discuss whole school issues and adopt policies The Headteacher presents a report on behalf of her Team.
 Feedback from committees and Governor Link reports also feature.

 Finally, Governors are encouraged to establish specific staff links within school, reporting on visits several times a year.
 Governor training is also on offer during the year.